Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers throughout the US.

 The Kind of Meat You Can Get at Aldi

 Think of Aldi like any other grocery store - just cheaper.
 So, what you can pick up at other places, Aldi offers the same.

 - Pork (pork chops, sausages, ham, bacon)

 - Chicken (chicken breast, whole chickens, chicken thighs, wings)

 - Turkey (ground turkey, a whole turkey, sliced turkey)

 What you won’t find in Aldi, however, is a butcher.
 Unlike your local grocery store, you won’t find a working butcher or fresh deli counter at Aldi.

 The lack of a butcher means there are no custom cuts available.
 All the meat on offer will be shown in their fridge and freezers, but this is how you get some good deals on meat.

-They are a limited supply; however, they are usually the best meats available on Aldi’s shelves.
+They are a limited supply, but the best meats are usually available on Aldi’s shelves.